Wei Guan: Early life and career

 Wei Guan was from Anyi County (安邑縣), Hedong Commandery (河東郡), which is located west of present-day Xia County, Shanxi.
 His father Wei Ji (衛覬; 168 - 229) was a high-ranking Wei official and marquis.
+(Note: Wei Ji was also a master calligrapher, and has a biography in vol.21 of Records of the Three Kingdoms.
+According to Hu Zhao's biography in Records, Wei Ji's calligraphy was widely emulated by others, alongside those of Hu, Handan Chun, Zhong Yao, and Wei Dan (韦诞; brother of Wei Kang).
+Shu Duan recorded that Wei Ji died at the age of 62 (by East Asian reckoning).
+Wei Guan's biography in Book of Jin recorded that Guan was 10 (by East Asian reckoning) when his father died.)
 Wei Guan inherited his father's peerage, and when he grew older became an official.
 Throughout the years, he became known for his capability and was continuously promoted.
 After Cao Huan became emperor, he became an Official of Justice (廷尉卿), and was known for his strength in logical thinking.

 When the Wei regent Sima Zhao ordered the generals Zhong Hui and Deng Ai to attack Wei's rival state Shu Han in 263, Wei Guan served as Deng Ai's deputy.
 After the fall of Shu that year, Zhong Hui planned a rebellion, and the first step of his preparation was to falsely accuse Deng Ai of treason.
 Sima Zhao, believing Zhong Hui's accusations, ordered Deng Ai arrested, and Zhong Hui in turn ordered Wei Guan to arrest Deng Ai, hoping that Wei Guan would fail and be killed by Deng Ai so that he could further affirm his accusations against Deng Ai.
 Wei Guan knew this, so he surprised Deng Ai in the middle of the night and arrested him.
 When Zhong Hui rebelled later, Wei Guan pretended to be seriously ill, so Zhong Hui lowered his guard against Wei Guan.
 Later, Wei Guan participated in inciting the soldiers to start a mutiny against Zhong Hui and end the rebellion.
 Fearful that Deng Ai would then retaliate against him, he had Deng Ai tracked down and killed.
 When Du Yu publicly denounced Wei Guan, instead of becoming angry and retaliate against Du Yu, Wei Guan visited him and apologised.
 He also declined a larger fief that Sima Zhao was ready to bestow on him for his accomplishments.